 A non-Maltese company continued in Malta retains its status as a body corporate and no new legal entity is created.
-The company retains all its assets, liabilities, rights and obligations.
+The most significant benefit of re-domiciling a company to Malta is that it maintains all its assets, liabilities, rights and obligations.

 Eligibility for Redomiciliation of a Company to Malta

-A body corporate formed and incorporated or registered under the laws of an approved country or jurisdiction other than Malta, which is similar in nature to a company as known by the laws of Malta, may be registered as being continued in Malta.
-The law of the company’s original country or jurisdiction must allow for such continuation.
+A corporate body that is incorporated and registered under the laws of an approved country may be registered and continued in Malta.
+The jurisdiction must have similar regulations as Malta, and the law of the company’s original country or jurisdiction must allow for such continuation.

 Request for Registration

-A non-Maltese company may file the request to be continued in Malta with the Maltese Registrar of Companies.
-The request must be accompanied by a number of statutory documents and declarations.
-Upon the submission of the relevant documents, the Maltese Registrar will (if the request is found in order) issue a provisional certificate of continuation.
-Within 6 months, the company must provide documentary evidence that it has ceased to be a company registered in the original country or jurisdiction.
+A non-Maltese company may file the application to be continued in Malta with the Maltese Registrar of Companies.
+Several statutory documents and declarations must accompany the request.
+Upon the submission of the relevant documents, the Maltese Registrar will (if all is in order) issue a provisional certificate of continuation.
+Within six months, the company must provide documentary evidence that it has ceased to be a company registered in the original country or jurisdiction.
 Upon the presentation of such evidence, the Maltese Registrar of Companies will issue a certificate of continuation from the date of the provisional registration.